November 27, 2016

 Look at this probable gnat, with its immensely long legs.
 And this green-eyed mosquito, which I seem to recall seeing in March.
 And this oft-recurring orange fly.
 And this rather ugly fly.

 The baby harvestmen are growing at a good rate these days.
 The youngest ones have really short legs except for the front ones.

 Here is a truly lacy-looking lacewing.
 The sunlight seems to catch the little scales just right.
 This second picture is of some mysterious thing taking place.
 I'm going to guess it was a spider with some hefty prey, but that doesn't make it true.
 The third image is of some disassembled fly, probably a crane fly.
 Does it look like a mobile by Calder?

-Here's one of our faithful pillbugs, that snail shell that has sat on the siding for a couple of months, and something that I mistook for a leafhopper at first.
+Here's one of our faithful pillbugs, that snail shell (a Glossy Pillar), that has sat on the siding for a couple of months, and something that I mistook for a leafhopper at first.
 It must be a case that some creature just emerged from.

 First, some kind of jumping spider.
 Then a long-jawed orb weaver.
 Doesn't the third one look like a gorilla with spider arms showing its teeth?

 That stump is really falling apart now.
 Next year it may house even more ichneumons and beasties that enjoy rotting wood for nests.
 The trumpetvine is silent now, with only a couple of pods left to show it had been alive.
 This dying yellow jacket looks like a Vespula germanica worker from its dorsal view, but also seems to have seven segments, the mark of a male.